cfbanks/pizza/README.md

 I hope you enjoy making your pizzas as much as I do!

-- Connor Fairbanks
+- Connor

-- Last updated December 28, 2020.
+- Last updated December 29, 2020.